Yes, that’s a spoiler alert in the title. Technically you can smoke weed, but it won’t do you any good, so – better not.

-Quite simply, smoking weed stems is a terrible idea.
-It’s an idea that won’t even get you high.
+And why is smoking weed stems a terrible idea?
+Well, for one, it will never get you high.
 EVER!
-The reason being is that THC levels in weed stems, themselves, are practically non-existent.
+The reason being that THC levels in weed stems are extremely low.

 Among the most common side effects of smoking weed stems are headaches.
 Plus, since there’s no THC found in the stalks, you’d hardly experience any bursts of inspiration or creativity.
 You’d achieve the opposite effect.